MEDROXYPROGESTERONE ACETATE injection, suspension

 • 7 DRUG INTERACTIONS

-7.1 Changes in Contraceptive Effectiveness Associated With Co-Administration of Other Products
+7.1 Changes in Contraceptive Effectiveness Associated with Co-Administration of Other Products

 If a woman on hormonal contraceptives takes a drug or herbal product that induces enzymes, including CYP3A4, that metabolize contraceptive hormones, counsel her to use additional contraception or a different method of contraception.
 Drugs or herbal products that induce such enzymes may decrease the plasma concentrations of contraceptive hormones, and may decrease the effectiveness of hormonal contraceptives.
 Some drugs or herbal products that may decrease the effectiveness of hormonal contraceptives include: